 Scanning Electron Microscopy

 Services.
-We provide a variety of sample preparation techniques, sample critical point drying and coating with carbon, gold or platinum. [back to top]
+We provide a variety of sample preparation techniques for biological and material samples, includig critical point drying and coating with carbon, gold, or platinum. [back to top]